UDES-Universidad/DragonScript/Docs/webbapp.md

 ### Add routes

-With a __Rauter__ class you can create a new routes and get and absolute path from a resource by its name.
+With a __Rauter__ class you can create a new routes and get an absolute path from a resource by its name.

 To create a single route: